Aelred of Rievaulx: De spirituali amicitiâ

 In Confessions, Augustine of Hippo identifies three phases of friendship: adolescence, early adulthood and adulthood.
 Adolescent friendships are essentially self-interested comradeship.
 Augustine then describes a close friendship he had as a young adult with a colleague.
 This was based on love and grew out of shared interests and experiences and what each learned from the other.
 The third mature phase for Augustine is transcendent, in that he loves others "in Christ": the focus is on Christ and the point of friendship is to grow closer to Christ with and through friends.
-In writing of adolescent friendship Augustine said, "For I even burnt in my youth heretofore, to be satiated in things below; and I dared to grow wild again, with these various and shadowy loves: my beauty consumed away, …pleasing myself, and desirous to please in the eyes of men.
+In writing of adolescent friendship Augustine said, "For I even burnt in my youth heretofore, to be satiated in things below; and I dared to grow wild again, with these various and shadowy loves: my beauty consumed away, and I stank in Thine eyes; pleasing myself, and desirous to please in the eyes of men.
 And what was it that I delighted in, but to love, and be loved?"

 Aelred was greatly influenced by Cicero, but later modified his interpretation upon reading Augustine of Hippo's Confessions.
 In De spirituali amicitiâ, Aelred adopted Cicero's dialogue format.
 In the Prologue however, he mirrors Augustine's description of his early adolescence with the speaker describing his time at school, where "the charm of my companions gave me the greatest pleasure.
 Among the usual faults that often endanger youth, my mind surrendered wholly to affection and became devoted to love.
 Nothing seemed sweeter to me, nothing more pleasant, nothing more valuable than to be loved and to love."